 - Full-time/substantial part-time (≥ 50%) research under the supervision of an experienced mentor

-- By full-time it is implied that the clinical scholar and the mentor can assure the program that blocks of time will be set aside for full-time research over a 1-2 year period.
-The program aspires to a minimum of 100% time over one year or 50% time over 2 years.
+- By full-time, it is implied that the clinical scholar and the mentor can assure the program that blocks of time will be set aside for full-time research over a one to two year period.
+The program aspires to a minimum of 100% time over one year or 50% time over two years.